-e.
+d.
 Financial assets

-Financial assets are classified into the following specified categories: financial assets 'at fair value through profit or loss' "FVTPL", 'held-to-maturity' investments, 'available-for-sale' (AFS) financial assets and 'loans and receivables'.
+Financial assets are classified into the following specified categories: financial assets 'at fair value through profit or loss' ("FVTPL"), 'held-to-maturity' investments, 'available-for-sale' (AFS) financial assets and 'loans and receivables'.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
-All regular way purchases or sales of financial assets or sales or sales or sales are purchases or sales of financial assets of sales or sales of financial assets of sales or sales of financial assets or sales of sales or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
+All regular way purchases or sales of financial assets are recognized and derecognized on a trade date basis.
+Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.